gn0meavp/k-mean/README.md

 }
 ```

-And this is a result of the clusterization into 10 clusters:
+And this is a result of the clusterization into 10 clusters.
+Check grey centroids in a middle of the clusters:

 ![alt tag](https://github.com/gn0meavp/k-mean/blob/master/cgpoints.png)